 One of my favorite places to party on South Beach is Clevelander Bar.
-You will spot the illuminated palm trees and trendy dance floor as you make your way up the beach at night but parties and drinks are never in short supply in Miami.
+You will spot the illuminated palm trees and trendy dance floor as you make your way up the beach at night.

 Pinecrest Gardens is a tropical canopied rainforest that seems to have sprouted up out of nowhere.
-If you’re looking for peace and quiet after a night out, simply escape to this tropical oasis and enjoy the beautiful ponds, intricate flowers and exotic wildlife.
-I prefer this intimate garden setting to Jungle Island - a small zoological theme park (currently closed due to hurricane damage).
+If you’re looking for peace and quiet after a night out, escape to this beautiful oasis and enjoy the natural ponds, flowers and exotic wildlife.
+I prefer this intimate garden setting to Jungle Island - a small zoological theme park.

 Thrill seekers won’t want to miss the Florida Everglades.
 While flying over Miami you may notice that much of the city is surrounded by marshland and canals.
 The grassy wetland reserve along Florida’s Southern tip is home to mangroves, thick vegetation and hundreds of species including birds, turtles, manatees, panthers, deer, large pythons and of course alligators.
-I recommend touring via airboat since you can pull-up alongside the floating gators and speed through the grassy rivers for the most spectacular views!
-The 360˚ turns in gator infested water is a bit scary but fun!
+I recommend touring via air boat since you can cruise alongside the floating gators and speed through the grassy rivers for the most spectacular views!
+The 360˚ turns in gator infested water is thrilling!

 I went on the Everglades tour in Homestead and highly recommend stopping at Robert’s Fruit Stand to enjoy delicious milkshakes and all-natural smoothies loaded with tropical fruit.